Transfer to a hub of collaborative innovation

 - Complete the online application through the Office of Undergraduate Admissions

-- Check your application status.
-The Office of Undergraduate Admissions will notify you via email when your application decision is ready.
+- Check your application status and ensure you have submitted all materials.
+The Office of Undergraduate Admissions will notify you via email once your application decision is ready.

 Transfer Admissions Requirements

-To be considered for transfer admission to The Grainger College of Engineering, all applicants must have transfer coursework equivalent to the following UIUC courses prior to application:
+Grainger Engineering transfer requirements are established to provide a path of transformative success for each applicant and admitted student.
+To be considered for transfer admission, all applicants must complete transfer coursework equivalent to the following University of Illinois courses prior to application:

 - CHEM 102 and 103, General Chemistry I